davdtheemonk/davdtheemonk/README.md

 - 👋 Hi, I’m @davdtheemonk
 - 👀 I’m interested in AI and Machine Learning...
 - ✨ I'm currently learrning Tensorflow
+-
+- "So its nice,after talking to alot of people about building  an operating system,to be able to say ,"See, I actually got something done.I wasn't stringing you along.
+Here's what I've been doing..." ~Linus Torvald

 <!---